Participants at the July 2024 Interracial Sisterhood Retreat smiling together

 **"People of the Global Majority" is a term coined by Rosemary Campbell-Stephens, learn more here.

-In affinity space for white women* we will:
+In affinity space for white women* we:

 ⛔interrogate our conditioning